-Filers must file the report in each jurisdiction of Canada where the distribution occurred.
+If the issuer is relying on an exemption from the prospectus requirement that requires a report to be filed, the filers must file the report in each jurisdiction of Canada where the distribution occurred.
 The deadline for filing the report is generally 10 days after the distribution.
 If filing a report for distributions occurring on multiple dates, such distributions must occur within a 10-day period and the filer must file the report no later than 10 days after the first distribution date.

-Investment fund issuers relying on certain prospectus exemptions have the option of filing the report on an annual basis, within 30 days of the end of the calendar year.
+Pursuant to section 6.2(2) of NI 45-106, investment fund issuers relying on certain prospectus exemptions have the option of filing the report on an annual basis, within 30 days of the end of the calendar year.
 This option is only available for investment fund issuers distributing securities in reliance on the following prospectus exemptions in NI 45-106:

-- section 2.3 [Accredited investor]1
+- section 2.3 [Accredited investor]

 - section 2.10 [Minimum amount investment]

 - section 2.19 [Additional investment in investment funds]